Pallaskenry

+The village is located about 24 km west of Limerick city, close to the River Shannon estuary.
+The town is reached by travelling about five kilometres (~3 miles) north off the N69 National Route that runs west from the city.
+Pallaskenry is a satellite town of Limerick city, many of its inhabitants work in the city but many also work in Shannon Town, County Clare (north across the estuary), and Askeaton, a town further west of Pallaskenry.

+History and name

-Pallaskenry derives its name from Kenry Castle (the palisaded castle at Kenry), nowadays known as Shanpallas Castle.[Topographical Dictionary of Ireland, p455, Lewis].
+Pallaskenry derives its name from Kenry Castle (the palisaded castle of Kenry), nowadays known as Shanpallas Castle.
 It was one of the principal ancient castles of County Limerick.
-[The Journal of The Royal Society of Antiquaries of Ireland, Volume 37, p25].
 Kenry Castle was the original property of Russells as part of the territories or Ardcanny and Chapelrussell (incl.
 Pallas itself) which was acquired by the first Knight of Glin, Sir John fitz John.
 It was later in the possession of Henry Fitzgerald, grandson of the first Knight in 1330 and served as an important sub-manor of the Earls of Desmond right through to 1652.

-The village is located about 24 km west of Limerick city close to the River Shannon estuary.
-The town is reached by travelling about five kilometres (~3 miles) north off the N69 National Route that runs west from the city.
-Pallaskenry is a satellite town of Limerick city, many of its inhabitants work in the city but many also work in Shannon Town, County Clare (north across the estuary), and Askeaton, a town further west of Pallaskenry.

-A pier on the Shannon Estuary is located a couple of kilometers further north of the town, at Ringmoylan.
-This point is almost directly across the estuary from Shannon Town, and offers a good view of airplanes landing and taking off at Shannon Airport.

-Education
+There are several castles in the area, including Cullam Castle, Ballyculhane Castle, Shanpallas Castle (previously called Kenry Castle) and Dromore Castle.
+Dromore Castle is unusual in that it was built late in the 19th century (1866-73) in the style of a fairytale or romantic castle.
+Dormore castle was the work of the progressive English architect-designer Edward William Godwin.